dbomen/MiniProjects/README.md

 > TODO: add all of my LeetCode solutions

 ## OTHER
-- racunanje game : my first file handling mini-project in C
+- racunanje game: my first file handling mini-project in C
+- QnA game: My first experience using APIs in Java.
+[README](other/QnAGame/README.md)